Mortgage Loan With Overtime Income And Other Income

 - It will be averaged by 12 months to come up with a monthly average gross overtime income

-- If the overtime income is substantially lower the most current year than the preceding year, then the underwriter may not count the overtime income
+- If the overtime income substantially lowers the most current year than the preceding year, then the underwriter may not count the overtime income

 About The Author Massimo Ressa

-Massimo Ressa is the Chief Executive Officer and a contributing associate editor and writer for Gustan Cho Associates at Loan Cabin Inc. Massimo Ressa is a 15 year veteran of the mortgage industry.
-Massimo Ressa is an expert in all areas of lending and specializes in helping home buyers realize the dream of home ownership become a reality.
-Gustan Cho Associates at Loan Cabin Inc. is a national five star direct lender with a reputation of its no overlays on government and conventional loans.
-The Gustan Cho Team at Loan Cabin Inc. is headquartered in Lombard, Illinois.
+Massimo Ressa is the Chief Executive Officer and a contributing associate editor and writer for Gustan Cho Associates.
+Massimo Ressa is a 15 year veteran of the mortgage industry.
+Massimo Ressa is an expert in all areas of lending and specializes in helping home buyers realize the dream of homeownership become a reality.
+Gustan Cho Associates is a national five-star direct lender with a reputation of its no overlays on government and conventional loans.
+Gustan Cho Associates Mortgage Group is headquartered in Lombard, Illinois.

 We are experts in the following loan programs: